 In a previous blog post, we highlighted how the rising use of containers has revolutionized the way software is developed and deployed.
 In this post, we offer a "cheat sheet" on Kubernetes for IT leaders who are considering container-based architecture.

 Drawing on the resources of the host operating system, containers make highly efficient use of the underlying server infrastructure and allow enterprises to ramp up application instances quickly to match spikes in demand.

 Often abbreviated to K8s, Kubernetes automates the deployment, scaling, maintenance, scheduling and operation of multi-container applications.
 Put simply, Kubernetes makes managing containers simpler.

 It has been incorporated into Docker — the leader in containerization technology.
 Leading vendors such as AWS, Azure, Cisco, IBM, Google Cloud, and VMware have rushed to support K8s and the CNCF.
 Many well-known companies are already using Kubernetes for container management.

 Because Kubernetes is application-centric, it allows teams to quickly build cloud-native applications that can run on any infrastructure - public cloud, private cloud, hybrid cloud, and bare-metal on-prem.

-By providing a fast path to improved developer productivity and the opportunity for an enterprise to remain relevant, in a market increasingly defined by digital experiences and the cloud.
+Kubernetes puts IT at the helm of business strategy by providing a fast path to improved developer productivity and the opportunity for an enterprise to remain relevant in a market increasingly defined by digital experiences and the cloud.

 Kubernetes is certainly creating a buzz in the developer community, but it comes with a steep learning curve.
-Kubernetes is made up of multiple components, and it can be difficult to ascertain which ones are relevant for your IT landscape.
+It's made up of multiple components and it can be difficult to ascertain which ones are relevant for your IT landscape.

 Getting started with Kubernetes

 For IT leaders looking to reap the benefits of Kubernetes adoption, Pivotal Container Service (PKS) is a simple way to deploy and operate production-ready Kubernetes on VMware vSphere and Google Cloud Platform.

 - Cloud Adoption

-- Cloud Engineering
+- Google Cloud Platform (GCP)

-- Emerging Tech
+- Tech We Like

-- IoT and Edge Solution
+- IoT and Edge

 - Artificial Intelligence (AI)